dynatrace-ace/dynatrace-jenkins-library/CONFIGURATION.md

 | ManagementZone| createUpdateManagementZone | Used to create or update an existing [Management Zone](https://www.dynatrace.com/support/help/dynatrace-api/configuration-api/management-zones-api/) |
 | SyntheticTest| createUpdateSyntheticTest | Used to create or update an existing synthetic [HTTP monitor](https://www.dynatrace.com/support/help/how-to-use-dynatrace/synthetic-monitoring/http-monitors/create-an-http-monitor/) |

+# Authentication

+To execute these functions, review the API Token permission requirements in the Dynatrace documentation.

 # Examples

 See example Jenkinsfiles in the [examples folder](examples)